CK-InLoop/Sweet-shop-management-system/README.md

 ## 📁 Technologies Used

-- JavaScript (ES6+)
+- JavaScript
 - Jest (Unit Testing)
-- Node.js
-- (Optional) HTML + CSS + JS for frontend UI
+- HTML + CSS + JS for frontend UI

 ---

 ## 📦 Setup Instructions

 1. **Clone the repository**
    git clone https://github.com/your-username/sweet-shop-management-system.git
    cd sweet-shop-management-system

-Initialize the project
+2. **Initialize the project**
 npm install

-Run the test suite
+4. **Run the test suite**
 npm test

 🧪 Test-Driven Development (TDD)
-This project follows TDD principles:
+- This project follows TDD principles:

-Every feature is implemented only after writing the corresponding test.
+- Every feature is implemented only after writing the corresponding test.

-Tests are written using Jest and located in the /tests folder.
+- Tests are written using Jest and located in the /tests folder.

-Test coverage includes positive and negative scenarios.
+- Test coverage includes positive and negative scenarios.